simplesamlphp/openid/README.md

     {
         // Instantiation example by using default options.
         // * 'RS256' as supported algorithm
-        // * no caching support
+        // * no caching support (not recommended for production environment)
         // * no logging support
-        // Since there is no caching support, this is not recommended for production environment.
         $federationTools = new Federation();

         // Instantiation example by injecting some of the dependencies
-        // Define the supported algorithms:
+        // Define the supported signature algorithms:
         $supportedAlgorithms = new SupportedAlgorithms(
             new SignatureAlgorithmBag(
                 SignatureAlgorithmEnum::RS256,
-                // ... add other supported algorithms here )
+                // ... if needed, add other supported signature algorithms here )
         );

         // Define the maximum cache TTL for entity statements.
-This will be used together with 'exp' claim to resolve
+This will be used together with 'exp'
-        // the maximum time for entity statement caching.
+        // claim to resolve the maximum time for entity statement caching.
         $maxEntityStatementCacheDuration = new DateInterval('PT6H');

-        // Instantiate by injecting own options:
+        // Instantiate by injecting own options / dependencies:
         $federationTools = new Federation(
             supportedAlgorithms: $supportedAlgorithms,
             maxEntityStatementCacheDuration: $maxEntityStatementCacheDuration,
-            cache: $this->cacheService, // \Psr\SimpleCache\CacheInterface
+            cache: $this->cache, // \Psr\SimpleCache\CacheInterface
-            logger: $this->loggerService, // \Psr\Log\LoggerInterface
+            logger: $this->logger, // \Psr\Log\LoggerInterface
         );

         // Continue with using available tools ...